meteor/meteor/content/blaze.md

 ```

 <h3 id="helpers-in-tags">Helpers in tags</h3>
 We saw above that using a helper (or data context lookup) in the form `checked={{todo.checked}}` will add the checked property to the HTML tag if `todo.checked` evaluates to true.
-Also, you can directly include an object as part of an HTML to apply multiple properties at once:
+Also, you can directly include an object in the attribute list of an HTML element to set multiple attributes at once:

 ```html
 <a {{attributes}}>My Link</a>